 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-Candide and Martin travel towards Venice.
+Candide and Martin travel toward Venice.
 Candide wants to make a detour to Paris since he has heard it praised (except by Martin, who hates everything).

 Candide feels a little sick from his journey.
 Because everyone can see that he’s rich, attendees quickly surround him to treat his illness.

-Because their medicine involves making Candide throw-up and bleed, he becomes gradually sicker before ultimately recovering.
+Because their medicine involves making Candide vomit and bleed, he becomes gradually sicker before ultimately recovering.

 Candide gambles and is astounded when he loses.
 Martin is not at all surprised.

-Candide goes to the theatre and meets an Abbé (the French word for abbot).
+Candide goes to the theater and meets an Abbé (the French word for abbot).
 He asks him how many "theatrical pieces" exist in France.

-The abbot tells him there are about five or six thousand ("Wow!" says Candide) and that about fifteen are good ("Wow!" says Martin).
+The Abbé tells him there are about five or six thousand ("Wow!" says Candide) and that about fifteen are good ("Wow!" says Martin).